FAQs

 Students who study A-Levels can, therefore, access any career and university (private or public) in Spain.

 A correct choice of A-Level subjects is essential and at Virtus this is a key aspect of the Vocational Profile process that we carry out with each of our students before starting Year 12.
-As such, we help our students to choose their subjects based on the results of different professional counselling and ability tests and by listening to their personal interests.
+As such, we help our students choose their subjects based on the results of different vocational and ability tests and by listening to their personal interests.